-This 4,500 square foot house has been designed to contain a cutting-edge collection of contemporary paintings and photography.
-Other than a double height, north-facing glass curtain wall, the massing of the house is solid and planar, limiting the effect of natural light on the photography.
-The entry is signaled by the garage block’s pulling away from the main body of the house, a feature that also allows for a sitting terrace with views of the lake from the garage roof.
+Lean yet muscular, this residence was specifically designed to house a cutting-edge collection of contemporary paintings and photography, including works by Cindy Sherman, Alex Katz, Pat Steir, Sam Taylor-Wood, Gregory Crewdson, Collier Schorr, and Jacqueline Humphries.
+With the exception of a double-height, north-facing glass curtain wall, the massing of the house is solid and planar, limiting the damaging effects of natural light on the photography.
+The entry is signaled by the garage volume pulling away from the main body of the house, a feature that also allows for a sitting terrace with views of Lake Pontchartrain above the garage roof.

 |2007||Top Ten Buildings of the Past Ten Years, New Orleans Magazine|